 MSI GeForce GTX 1660 Ventus XS 6G

-Looks like the legacy of legendary GTX 1060 6GB is still living in 2019.
-In fact, GTX 1660 is the cheapest GDDR6 Turing Architecture card by Nvidia.
+Looks like the legacy of great GTX 1060 6GB is still living in 2020.
+In fact, GTX 1660 is the second cheap GDDR5 Turing Architecture card by Nvidia.
 It produces stable average 100fps on 1080p using High Settings in Fortnite and Apex Legends.
 The boost clock is stunningly 1830MHz due to factory overclock from MSI.
 The dual fan decent cooling with copper heat pipe will keep cool air while you enjoy 1440p gaming immersion and this card can run 60fps on 1440p without any complaints.
 The memory interface is 192bit which is higher than GTX 1650’s.
 Suitable processor to pair with GTX 1660 is hexa core Ryzen 5 3600 or i5-9400F respectively.
 The next year of 2020 will be a 1440p gaming resolution era thanks to low priced mainstream GPUs like GTX 1660 and its bigger brother GTX 1660 Ti version costing more than $260.
-Luckily, the price of GTX 1660 is below $230 making it the best choice for a mainstream premium experience.
+Luckily, the price of GTX 1660 is below $210 making it the best choice for a mainstream premium experience.

 Asus ROG Strix GeForce GTX 1660 Ti 6GB OC